VIB-PSB/ksrates/docs/installation.rst

 Installation
 ************

-*ksrates* is available as a `Singularity <https://singularity.hpcng.org>`__ or `Docker <https://www.docker.com>`__ container, which bundle *ksrates* and all required external software dependencies, and as a Python package, which requires manual installation of the package and its dependencies but allows for more flexibility in integrating it into existing bioinformatics environments and toolchains.
+*ksrates* is available as `Apptainer <https://apptainer.org/>`__ (formerly Singularity) or `Docker <https://www.docker.com>`__ container, which bundle *ksrates* and all required external software dependencies, and as a Python package, which requires manual installation of the package and its dependencies but allows for more flexibility in integrating it into existing bioinformatics environments and toolchains.
 In addition to a simple and easy to use command-line interface (CLI), we also provide a user-friendly `Nextflow <https://www.nextflow.io>`__ pipeline that allows to run a complete *ksrates* analysis fully automated.

 *ksrates* runs on any Linux or macOS system or on Windows with Windows Subsystem for Linux 2 (WSL2) or a virtual machine installed.
 However, *ksrates* analyses are computationally demanding, and therefore we recommend the use of a computer cluster (or cloud platform) for any but the simplest data sets.